Oliver Williams (cricketer)

 Oliver Charles W Williams (born 28 April 1983) is an English cricketer.
 Williams is a right-handed batsman.
 He was born in Northampton, Northamptonshire.

 Williams represented the Leicestershire Cricket Board in 2 List A matches against Denmark in the 1st round of the 2003 Cheltenham & Gloucester Trophy, and the Kent Cricket Board in the 2nd round of the same competition.
 Both matches were held in 2002.
 In his 2 List A matches, he scored 7 runs at a batting average of 3.50, with a high score of 4.

 He later played club cricket for Hayes Cricket Club in the Kent Cricket League.

+In 2016 Oli joined Thames Ditton cricket club and whilst appearances were limited, he scored 938 runs across 5 seasons, averaging 33.50.
+He was a key member of the 2018 league winning side, as well as the 2019 promotion winning side.
+His highest score was 111* away to Claygate.